-The Program Evaluation Committee should consider the outcomes from prior Annual Program Evaluation(s), aggregate fellow and faculty written evaluations of the program, and other relevant data in its assessment of the program.
-(Core)

-Background and Intent: Other data to be considered for assessment include:

-- Fellow performance - Faculty development - Progress on the previous year's action plan(s) - V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats.
-(Core)

-V.C.1.e) The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the members of the teaching faculty and the fellows, and be submitted to the
+V.C.1.c) The Program Evaluation Committee should consider the outcomes from prior Annual Program Evaluation(s), aggregate fellow and faculty written evaluations of the program, and other relevant data in its assessment of the program. ^(Core) Background and In • Fellow perfo • Faculty deve Progress on the previous year's action plan(s) V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats. ^(Core) V.C.1.e) The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the members of the teaching faculty and the fellows, and be submitted to the DIO. ^(Core) V.C.2.
+The program must participate in a Self-Study and submit it to the DIO. ^(Core)

-DIO.
-(Core)

-V.C.2.
-The program must participate in a Self-Study and submit it to the DIO.
-(Core)